openoms/joininbox/prepare_remote_node.md

 * [Connect JoinMarket running on a Linux desktop to a remote node](https://github.com/openoms/bitcoin-tutorials/blob/master/joinmarket/joinmarket_desktop_to_blitz.md)

 * Note about the Tor connection (applied automatically in the JoininBox):
-Remember to use `torify` with the python scripts when connecting remotely through Tor
+Remember to use `torsocks` with the python scripts when connecting remotely through Tor
 Example:
-`torify wallet-tool.py wallet.jmdat`
+`torsocks wallet-tool.py wallet.jmdat`
 also need to [allow Tor to connect to localhost](FAQ.md#allow-tor-to-connect-to-localhost)